revolunet/JSbooks/README.md

 Check it out : http://jsbooks.revolunet.com

+We also have a python version : http://pythonbooks.revolunet.com

 ## HOW TO ADD YOUR PUBLICATION

 If you find a nice ebook about Javascript, feel free to fork JSbooks and add it in a few steps :